ohsevin/VivumLab/docs/core/Storage.md

 Whenever you enable a service, VivumLab verifies that the storage_dir contains directories that match the collection auto-volumes mentioned above.

-> Setting up and mounting storage is a complex and potentially destructive task.
-It is outside the scope of this document to help you mount your storage on your Vivumlab server.
+Setting up and mounting storage is a complex and potentially destructive task.
+As such, it is outside the scope of VivumLab to do this; this is the intention of the developers.
+!!!
 Please research, and be careful.

 ### Migrating storage

 At some point, you may need to change where your `storage_dir` points, either because you've run out of space, or moved to a NAS.
 The following are high-level instructions on _what_ you need to do to migrate your data from one storage asset to another.

 1. Run `systemctl stop docker` _on your VivumLab server_ to disable all VivumLab services that might try to read or write to your existing storage directory
-2. Mount your new storage somewhere other than `/mnt/nas` perhaps `/media/newHd`.
+2. Mount your new storage somewhere other than `/mnt/nas`.. eg. `/media/newHd`
 3. Copy or Move the contents of your `/mnt/nas` directory to the newly mounted directory.
 4. Edit your. `settings/config.yml` and change `storage_dir` to point at the newly mounted directory.
 5. Run `systemctl start docker` _on your VivumLab server_ to reenable docker